 Key Spatial Challenges Key Spatial Opportunities Biophysical environment The steep topography of the mountain ranges found in the north-eastern part of the municipal area, is a restricting factor for future urban development, as well as road and freight linkages between Lepelle-Nkumpi and Mopani District Municipality.
 62% of the municipal area is designated as Critical Biodiversity Area (CBA) in the Limpopo Conservation Plan, 2013, and another 20% of the municipal is regarded as Ecological Support Area (ESA); There are urban settlements developed over environmental sensitive areas in the northeastern part of the municipal area, as well as the western part.
 The settlement development patterns also reveal a tendency to establish along riverine area.
 The unplanned extension of these settlements is a threat to the protection of the natural resources, and the safety of inhabitants (houses may be constructed within floodline areas, or structures and foundations not suitable for soil condition).
 62% of the municipal area is designated as Critical Biodiversity Area (CBA) in the Limpopo Conservation Plan, 2013 which provides opportunity for tourism and recreation; Mountain ranges of conservation and tourism value are protected in nature reserves and forest reserves in the Eastern parts of the municipality.
 An opportunity exist to merge and commercialise the reserves; The Makapan Valley World Heritage site and buffer area is located to the West of the municipal area.
 This also holds potential for tourism and recreation.
-Socio- economic A large number, namely 56.8% of the population of the municipality falls within the Build on the strong regional relationship and interaction between the city of Polokwane as the
+Socio- economic environment A large number, namely 56.8% of the population of the municipality falls within the 0 to 24 years' age group and can hence be regarded as a "bottom-heavy" age structure Build on the strong regional relationship and interaction between the city of Polokwane as the capital and economic hub of the Limpopo Province and the municipality.
+The regional